-Susan had asked the young man at the gate about the road to the overlook and we were told that, while we would need to judge the road for ourselves, he just took his own sedan out there a few days ago without any difficulty.
+Susan had asked the young man at the gate about the road to the overlook and we were told that, while we would need to judge for ourselves, he just took his own sedan out there a few days ago without any difficulty.

-The answer is clearly no.
+The answer is no.

-Our scenic drive has come to an end and it is time to head back to the hiking trail.
+Our scenic drive has come to an end and it is time to head to the hiking trail.

 From the trail we can see a few people high up at the top of one of the mesas.
 She explains that the trail goes there, but we will turn around before we climb that high.